CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-12-04-how-to-lose-friends.md

 So I have one person that is blocking me on twitter now and removed me as a friend on Facebook.
 I can live with it since I can't do anything about it and I couldn't have done anything to prevent it from happening.
 I hope it make the person feel better.
 And I hope this anonymous post helps you and my friend move on with life and that the attacks will end.
 You both deserve happiness.

 P.S.
-Does anyone know of a web application that let's you know who is blocking you?  <a href="http://useqwitter.com/" rel="nofollow">Twitter Quitter</a> only tells you when people quit following you on twitter.</p>
+Does anyone know of a web application that let's you know who is blocking you?  <a href="http://useqwitter.com/" rel="nofollow">Twitter Quitter</a> only tells you when people quit following you on twitter.